widdix/learn-appsync/lab01-schema/README.md

 }
 ```

-It is up to you, to define the types `VotingResults` and `Services` within the schema.
+It is up to you to define the types `VotingResults` and `Services` within the schema.

 * `VotingResults`
 ** List of `VotingResult` per service